apollo994/codon_signature/README.md

 `Taxon_IDs_list` is a .txt file that cointains one **Taxid** per line and reppresent the list of species you want for generate the final codon signature table (one for each Taxid)

 `run_name` is the name used to name the folder cointainig the outputs

+You will find as many file as many Taxid you askd for in the results_run_name folder